Urban Mine Inc.

 Paradoxically, the most circular actors in the field of construction today are the ones that are advertising it the least.
 After decades of finding ways to survive, their marketing focus instead lies on the unique aesthetic of their material’s patina and the history behind its acquisition.
 They advertise the superior quality of their reclaimed product as opposed to a new one, or the fact that it is cheaper.
 Or they focus their energy on small scale private projects that still offer some space for a reciprocal relationship between material and design.
 The ecological benefits of using reclaimed elements has little commercial viability in the construction industry (yet).

 At the same time, the manufacturing and installation of construction materials also evolved, under the influence of the same mechanisms that drastically reduced reuse practices.
 Both were becoming faster and cheaper.
 By the 1970s most tiles had become so thin, and they were glued to the floor so strong that they couldn’t be salvaged anymore without breaking.
 Bricks were being placed using cement mortar instead of lime mortar, which is easier to work with during construction, but impossible to remove.
 Additionally, production prices for these materials had become so low, that salvaging such products was and is simply not feasible.
 The construction sector wasn’t interested in reclaimed materials, and dealers weren’t interested in new construction materials anymore.
 Luckily, the first exceptions to this rule started to appear around the beginning of the 20th century.
 Heightened floor tiles, technical installations, ceiling lights and selected window types are among the elements produced from 1970s onwards that are currently available on the reuse market.

 Although not all of these market opportunities have been discovered yet, the general offer of reclamation dealers today reflects more or less what the sector is capable of doing within the limits of a competitive market-based economy.
-It’s a lot.
+All things considered, it’s still a lot.